 Jumping bristletails are in the order Archaeognatha (are-KAY-ogg-NATH-uh), a word from the Greek archaeos, meaning ancient, and gnatha, meaning jaw.
 The bristletail’s “ancient jaw” has only one condyle (a bone that looks like a knuckle) attaching it to the head.
-What makes this distinctive is that insects of a higher order have two condyles.
+This is distinctive because insects of a higher order have two condyles.

 These insects are called “jumping” bristletails because they can launch themselves several inches through the air.
 They accomplish this by thrusting their abdominal muscles rapidly and forcefully against the ground, providing them lift-off.

-Jumping bristletails have a resemblance to silverfish and firebrats and were once classified with them.
-They’re like silverfish, in that they’re wingless, scurry around in similar fashion and are fast runners.
-But there are differences.
+Jumping bristletails have a resemblance to silverfish and firebrats and were classified with them at one time.
+They’re similar to silverfish, in that they’re wingless, scurry around much the same way and are fast runners, but, there are differences.

 And, finally, the eyes of jumping bristletails are large and touch each other in the middle, whereas a silverfish’s eyes are smaller and don’t touch.

 The “bristles” in the bristletail’s name refer to many small, moveable appendages under the abdomen, which give the appearance of bristles.
 They’re called style (plural: styli) and scientists speculate that eons ago they may have been limbs.
 Jumping bristletails have three long appendages projecting from the tip of their abdomen, with the middle one going straight back and being much longer than the outer two.